 Training for strength and size is a skill, and as such, should therefore be practiced frequently.

-While you do need to take recovery into account, and training every muscle group every single day likely isn’t the best idea, to an extent, it makes sense to train as often as you can, while still getting stronger, and not feeling too sore.
+While you do need to take recovery into account, and training every muscle group every single day likely isn't the best idea (think about the law of diminishing returns) it makes sense to train as often as you can, while still getting stronger, and not feeling too sore.

 You might be worried that you'll be too sore training everything twice a week, but fear not.
 Like any stress, your body will adapt to it soon enough, and once this higher frequency is habitual, you'll start reaping the rewards.